Skip to main content

 • Code of Ethics for Professional Accountants

-ICPAI indicates that it is in the process of reviewing the 2022 International Code of Ethics (expected to be completed by the end of 2024) with a view to identify and close the gaps between its Rules and the International Code issued by the IESBA.
-ICPAI also reports that it promotes the convergence of national ethics requirements with the IESBA Code to the Ministry of Justice and the other regulatory authorities.
+As of the date of this assessment, ICPAI has developed its own ethical guidelines tailored to the local context.
+While these guidelines may align with international standards in certain aspects, they are not direct adoptions of the IESBA Code.
+Its Rules of Ethical Behavior are reportedly based on the 2016 IESBA Code.
+It also indicates that it is in the process of reviewing the 2023 International Code of Ethics (expected to be completed by the end of 2027) with a view to identify and close the gaps between its Rules and the International Code issued by the IESBA.

 Current Status: Partially Adopted